mainwp/mainwp/readme.txt

 * Fixed: Hue slider not working in the Tag color picker
 * Fixed: Error with loading Plugin info in the Updates table
 * Added: Horizontal scroll in the Updates table on specific screen resolutions
-* Updated: Check if the PHP `error_log()` function exists before calling it to prevent potential errors

 = 4.4.3 - 5-24-2023 =
 * Fixed: Incorrect response code when adding site via WP CLI